What Is Alabama’s Drugged Driving Law?

 If you receive additional DUI convictions after your first offense, you could face penalties up to one year in jail, $10,100 in fines, and five-year license suspension.
 All DUI offenders in Alabama will also have to complete a mandatory substance abuse program.
+Our experienced personal injury lawyers in Birmingham have seen the consequences of drugged driving taking the lives of innocent people on the road.
 Getting a DUI for drugged driving could impact your personal and professional life.
 You might lose your job, especially if that job involves driving.
 A DUI will stay on your driving record forever.

 What Legal Drugs Can Impair a Driver?

 Alabama’s drugged driving law does not only apply to illegal controlled substance such as heroin, methamphetamines, or marijuana.
 It applies to all drugs and medicines that could impair a driver’s ability to drive safely.
 This includes over-the-counter and prescription medications.
 Many medications, especially those for colds, may cause symptoms such as drowsiness, dizziness, or confusion that can impact the ability to operate a vehicle.
 The following are legal drugs that could result in a DUI in the wrong circumstances: